ravignad/likefit/README.md

 ```

 ## Features
-  * Linear and nonlinear least squares fits with a consistent interface
+  * Linear and nonlinear least squares fit with a consistent interface
   * Fit of histograms with a Poisson likelihood
   * Calculation of estimators, errors, and correlations
   * Evaluation of goodness-of-fit with chi-squared test
-  * Plotting of error bands, confidence regions, and likelihood functions
+  * Plot of error bands, confidence regions, and likelihood functions

 ## How to use